 - Connections: Select a connection, such as a VNet peering or SD-WAN connection.

-For the customer-managed Azure subscription, select the appropriate resource group, virtual network, and subnet.
+For a customer-managed Azure subscription, select the appropriate resource group, virtual network, and subnet.

 - Region: (Available only for No Connectivity network connection.
 If you selected a network connection, the catalog uses that network’s region.)
 Select a region where you want the desktops created.
 You might select a region that’s close to your users.